-Chimney Sweep and Inspection
+Chimney Sweep and Inspection Services

 Every time you use your fireplace, creosote is created and deposited on the inside of your chimney.
 How?
 As smoke travels up the chimney, it cools and deposits this organic substance on your chimney liner.
 As that substance cools even more, it solidifies and results in a caked on substance that will build up use after use.
 Creosote is made up of particles from the wood and is incredibly flammable.
 After enough creosote builds up, it can ignite and launch a fast-spreading, dangerous chimney fire.
+Sweeping your chimney regularly can help prevent this accumulation but certain circumstances may create excess creosote like wet "unseasoned" fuel or improperly installed appliances.

 What to know when preparing for